 In most cases, TTB notifies the industry member about a violation and works with them to bring the product into compliance.
 For more significant violations, TTB conducts field investigations and ensures that corrective action is taken by the industry member.
-The most frequent violations in FY 2019 related to disparities between the actual alcohol content of certain wine, spirits, and malt beverage products and the alcohol content stated on the label of those products, as well as discrepancies in the non-mandatory information between the approved label and the label on the bottle.
+The most frequent violations in FY 2018 related to disparities between the actual alcohol content of certain wine, spirits, and malt beverage products and the alcohol content stated on the label of those products, as well as discrepancies in the non-mandatory information between the approved label and the label on the bottle.

-In FY 2020, the program will continue to include both a random and risk-based sample.
+In FY 2019, the program will continue to include both a random and risk-based sample.
 The risk-based sample will allow TTB to evaluate products that may have a higher probability of being non-compliant based on certain risk factors.
-These results will be used to help inform decisions on enforcement actions, priorities, and guidance, and will allow the Bureau to employ its investigative resources in a more efficient and effective manner.
+These results will be used to help inform decisions on enforcement actions and priorities, and will allow the Bureau to employ its investigative resources in a more efficient and effective manner.

-Measure/Indicator Strategic FY 2015 FY 2016 FY 2017 FY 2018 FY 2 2019 FY 2020 Result vs Objective Alignment Actual Actual Actual Actual Actual Target Target Target Percentage of Alcohol Beverage Label and Formula Applications Processed within Service Standards 4/ SO 1 80% 80% 62% 84% 48% 85% 85% Unmet Initial Error Rate for Label and Formula Applications SO 2 42% 44% 43% 40% 37% 25% 25% Unmet Percent of Electronically Filed Label and Formula Applications SO 15 94% 97% 98% 98% 99% 95% 95% Exceeded Customer Satisfaction Rate with eGov Systems - COLAs Online SO 15 71% 74% 82% 81% 77% 80% 80% Unmet Customer Satisfaction Rate with eGov Systems - Formulas Online 5/ SO 15 48% 58% 70% 79% 70% 80% 80% Unmet
+Measure/ Strategic Objective FY 2014 FY 2015 FY 2016 FY 2017 FY 2018 FY 2019 Results vs Indicator Alignment Actual Actual Actual Actual Actual Target Target Target Percentage of Alcohol Beverage Label and Formula Applications Processed within Service Standards a S0 7 71% 80% 80% 62% 84% 85% 85% Unmet Initial Error Rate for Label and Formula Applications S0 2 39% 42% 44% 43% 40% 25% 25% Unmet Percent of Electronically Filed Label and Formula Applications S0 15 93% 94% 97% 98% 98% 95% 95% Exceeded Customer Satisfaction Rate with eGov Systems - COLAs Online S0 15 71% 71% 74% 82% 81% 80% 80% Exceeded Customer Satisfaction Rate with eGov Systems- Formulas Online ® S0 15 53% 48% 58% 70% 81% 80% 80% Exceeded a.
+Service standards are set annually based on TTB analysis of submission volume, error rates, and resource levels.
+For FY 2019, TTB established new service standards of 15 days for both labels and formulas based on a significant spike in submissions.
+In FY 2017, the service standard was 10 days for both labels and formulas.
+Between FY 2014 - 2016, the service standard was 30 days for labels and 45 days for formulas.